 At a presentation at the Satellite 2017 conference in Washington DC in March, Amazon billionaire Jeff Bezos showed off the latest rocket design to emerge from his Blue Origin rocket company.
-While significantly similar to past artist’s impressions of the rocket, the new design is now apparently to employ a pair of elongated “wing” strakes on the body of the reusable first stage of the rocket.
-Bezos explained that they would be used for stabilisation especially in windy conditions while also allowing a larger cross range for the vehicle.
-This removes the need to use a fuel in a deceleration burn to slow down and stabilise the stage on the way to its rocket powered landing.
+While similar to past artist’s impressions of the rocket, the new design will apparently to employ a pair of elongated “wing” strakes on the body of the reusable first stage of the rocket.
+Bezos explained that they would be used for stabilisation, especially in windy conditions, while also allowing a larger cross range for the vehicle.
+This removes the need to use fuel in a deceleration burn to slow down and stabilise the stage on the way to its rocket-powered landing.

-Perhaps bigger news for Blue Origin made at the conference presentation was that that satellite operator Eutelsat had taken out a New Glenn launch booking with the launch provider.
-Whether this means the maiden flight of the rocket or not remains to be seen.
-The booking was for a launch to take place in 2021 for an as yet to be identified Eutelsat payload.
+Perhaps bigger news for Blue Origin, revealed in the conference presentation, was that the satellite operator Eutelsat had taken out a New Glenn launch booking with the launch provider.
+Whether or not this will be on the maiden flight of the rocket remains to be seen.
+The booking was for a launch to take place in 2021 for a yet-to-be-identified Eutelsat payload.

-Eutelsat CEO Rodolphe Belmer appeared on stage with Bezos to take part in the announcement in which Belmer reminded the audience of the various launch firsts that Eutelsat had previously taken part in ranging from maiden flights on new versions of Ariane 5 to recent flights of Falcon 9.
+Eutelsat CEO Rodolphe Belmer appeared on stage with Bezos for the announcement, in which Belmer reminded the audience of the various launch firsts that Eutelsat had previously taken part in ranging from maiden flights on new versions of Ariane 5 to recent flights of Falcon 9.
 After the presentation/panel Belmer later explained that he had not been put under pressure to “pick European” (i.e. an Arianespace rocket) and that it would not have mattered even if he had.
 “We are an international publically quoted company.
 We can do what we like.” said Belmer.